johnSchnake/csc/content/programs/adult/index.md

 CSC offers 2 separate leagues for players 18+:
   - Less competitive ("Sub-optimal")
     - Males age 27+, females 18+
-    - Smaller teams on a reduced-size pitch
   - More competitive
     - Males and females 18+

-    - Larger teams played on a full-size pitch
+Both leagues play 8v8 on a reduced-size pitch.

 ### Age Requirement
 All players must be 18+